Digital Documentation Class 9 Notes

 To select a letter or lettersDrag the Mouse across the letter(s)

-To select a single word at a timePosition the mouse pointer anywhere on that word and double click.
+To select a single word at a timeDouble click in the word

-To select a complete sentence at a timePosition the mouse pointer anywhere in the sentence and triple click.
-(Triple click means to quickly click the left mouse button three times.)
+To select a complete sentence at a timeTriple click anywhere in the sentence

 (e) Selecting non-consecutive text items

-2. Using synonyms and the thesaurus – Sometimes you search for a word having a similar in meaning to the word you have in mind.
 A word processor helps to look up synonyms (different words with the same meaning) and antonyms (words with the opposite meaning) in the thesaurus.
-The list of synonyms can be accessed from a context menu.
+Right-click on a word and point to Synonyms on the context menu.
+A submenu of alternative words and phrases are displayed.

 Formatting a document